hypertrial/stacking-sats/README.md

 </table>

 > **Stacking Sats: Strategy x Trilemma Foundation Tournament**
-> A global, free, and remote tournament where talent compete to push the frontier of Bitcoin insight.
+> A global, free, and remote tournament where talent competes to push the frontier of Bitcoin insight.
 > Participants compete by building data-driven models that beat naive DCA across a fixed time and budget.
 >
 > Starts June 28, 2025 · Open to anyone with an internet connection · Backed by Strategy and Trilemma Foundation.